Tips for Seniors Looking to Avoid the Flu This Season

 This is something most seniors, and most people in general, don’t realize they are doing.
-An easy way to spread the virus is to touch your face.
+An easy way to spread the virus is to touch your face, nose, or mouth.
 Say you pick it up touching a vending machine with your hand.
 If you then put your hand near your mouth, you are quickly transferring the virus and are much more likely to get sick.

 The more healthy steps you can take this time of year to help lessen your chances of getting the flu, the better.
 Remember, the flu is still active and it can be caught at any time of the year, so seniors will need to continue to stay safe even after the winter has passed.